Table of Contents

 Types of Monitors in Computer

-A monitor, also known as a video display terminal (VDT) or video display unit (VDU), serves as an electronic output device to show pictures and text from a connected computer.
+A monitor, a video display terminal (VDT) or a video display unit (VDU) serves as an electronic output device to show pictures and text from a connected computer.
 If we compare these types of monitors with the TVs, they have a higher resolution.
 As we all know, the first computer monitor was developed with the Xerox Alto computer system on March 1, 1973.
 Early types of monitors were heavy and big because they used a fluorescent screen and a Cathode Ray Tube (CRT).
-Today, modern types of monitor uses flat-panel display technology with LED illumination.
-It not only improves resolution but also makes monitors much lighter and saves space on your desk compared to the older types of computer monitors.
+Today, modern types of monitors use flat-panel display technology with LED illumination.
+It not only improves resolution but also makes monitors much lighter and saves space on your desk compared to older computer monitors.

 Different Types of Monitor Images